Minimal Bounded Speedups of Toeplitz Flows: Sufficient Conditions for Obtaining Toeplitz Flows

-We now investigate co-boundaries for Toeplitz speedups.
-Given a topological dynamical system $(X,T)$, the continuous function $g: X\to \R$ is a {\em $T$-coboundary} if there exists a continuous function $f: X\to \R$ such that $g = f-f(T)$.
+We now turn to the question of when a Toeplitz speedup is conjugate to a constant speedup $(X,T^c)$.
+The answer is governed by a coboundary condition.} Given a topological dynamical system $(X,T)$, { a} continuous function $g: X\to \R$ is a {\em $T$-coboundary} if there exists a continuous function $f: X\to \R$ such that { $g = f-f\circ T$}.
 In \cite{AAO} it was shown that if $c$ is the orbit number for the speedup $(X,S)$ with jump function $p(x)$, then $p(x)-c$ is a $T$-coboundary.
 Additionally, if $p(x)-c$ is an $S$-coboundary and $T^c$ is a minimal action on $X$, then $(X,S)$ is conjugate to $(X,T^c)$; we note that in general, $p(x)-c$ need not be an $S$-coboundary.

-In the following proofs we use $p(x,n) = \sum_{i=0}^{n-1} pS^i(x)$ to denote the unique natural number satisfying $S^n(x) = T^{p(x,n)}(x)$.
+In the following proofs we use $p(x,n) = \sum_{i=0}^{n-1} { p(S^i(x))}$ to denote the unique natural number satisfying $S^n(x) = T^{p(x,n)}(x)$.